tytydraco/yessleep/out/Christmas_Nightmare_House.md

 I slumped back in my chair.
 Completely spent, suddenly helpless and uncaring.
 “Just kill me and get it over with,” I sighed.
 “Stop toying with me.”

-Krampus chuckled, a real one, like he genuinely found me funny/ “I’m not going to kill you,” he declared with finality.
+Krampus chuckled, a real one, like he genuinely found me funny, “I’m not going to kill you,” he declared with finality.
 “You’re not on the naughty list.
 Instead, I’m going to give you a gift.”

 I didn’t have time to aske what he meant by “gift” before he was on me.
 He grabbed a hold of the front of my shirt with one mighty hand and lifted me up.
 Then with his free hand he pulled back his hood to reveal that among his other horrifying features, he had horns like a goat, and this, straggly hair that seemed to flow and move of its own volition.
 He opened his mouth, and it stretched wider than any mortal man’s mouth ever could, so wide that I thought he meant to eat me in a single gulp.